zxcalc/pyzx/doc/graph.rst

 ZX-graphs can be represented internally in different ways.
 PyZX currently supports using either ``python-igraph``, or the built-in implementation :class:`graph.graph_s.GraphS` (the default).
 Each implementation should implement the methods of :class:`graph.base.BaseGraph`.

+.. _graph_api:

 Graph API
 ---------
+ZX-graphs are internally represented by instances of classes that implement the methods of :class:`~graph.base.BaseGraph`.
+These methods are listed below.
+Complete implementations of these methods are currently supplied in :class:`~graph.graph_s.GraphS` and :class:`~graph.graph_ig.GraphIG`:

 .. module:: graph

+.. autoclass:: graph.graph_s.GraphS

+.. autoclass:: graph.graph_ig.GraphIG

+To create a graph of a specific backend a convenience method ``Graph`` is supplied:

+.. function:: Graph(backend=None)

+   If backend is given it should be a string.
+If it is ``'simple'`` an instance of :class:`~graph.graph_s.GraphS` is returned (this is the default).
+If it is ``'igraph'`` an instance of :class:`~graph.graph_ig.GraphIG` is returned.

+Both these implementations implement the following methods of BaseGraph:

 .. autoclass:: graph.base.BaseGraph
    :members: